ronnyporsch/QuantitativeDataAnalysis/doc/presentationContents.md

 ## Feature Selection
 - calculated a correlation matrix for sales variable
-- features most related to the sales variable where selected for the model building
+- features most related (positively or negatively) to the sales variable where selected for the model building

 ## Building the models
 - generated synthetic data points for minority class